AlexJReid/blog/content/posts/dynamodb-numeric-pagination.md

 An interesting hybrid of this and the relational approach would be use use sqlite as [an alternative to fopen](https://www.sqlite.org/whentouse.html), perhaps coupled with EFS.

 ### DynamoDB
 Instead of adding another data store it is possible to stamp a _page marker_ numeric attribute onto every nth item in a table with an ascending page number.
-The oldest record lives on what the table considers to be page `1` and so on.
+The oldest record lives on page `1`.

 A sparsely populated GSI would use this attribute as its sort key (plus other keys) so that only page _start_ items are included.